Newspaper apologizes to family for not publishing mother's anti-Trump obit

 "It had never occurred to us that this would be an issue," Duff said of her mom's afterlife swipe at Trump.
 "We thought it was just one more element of who she was.
 She was not shy about it."

-And now, weeks later, the paper apologized and said Williams' obit should have run as written.
+And now, weeks later, the paper has apologized and said Williams' obit should have run as written.

 "Mrs. Williams’ obituary should have published as it was presented to our obits team and as requested by the family,” Courier Journal editor Richard Green told columnist Joseph Gerth.
 “In this political climate we now find ourselves, partisanship should have no role in deciding what gets included in an obituary that captures a loved one’s life — especially one as amazing as what Mrs. Williams led."

-The rejection, apology and ensuing publicity have given Williams a greater platform that she could have ever imagined.
+The rejection, apology and ensuing publicity have given Williams a greater platform than she could ever have imagined.

-“We think she would have been, as we'd used to say, `tickled pink' by this all," Duff said.
+“We think she would have been, as we used to say, 'tickled pink' by this all," Duff said.
 "In her opinion, anything that got people talking about how they feel about Trump would have been a good thing."

 Williams is survived by her husband, two sisters, two children, five grandchildren and eight great-grandchildren